 In the past decade, technology in the dental office has grown in leaps and bounds.
-From the way we take impressions (using a digital wand scanner instead of the runny impression material that took what seemed like an hour to firm up!)
-To fast and precise digital x-rays that do not require uncomfortable film or time to process.
-Now, we can even detect decay without poking the teeth with a sharp explorer.
+From the way we take impressions (using a digital wand scanner instead of the runny impression material that took what seemed like an hour to firm up) to fast and precise digital x-rays that do not require uncomfortable film or time to process.
+Now, we have laser cavity detection to detect decay without poking the teeth with a sharp explorer.

 Laser Caries Detection